ChthonVII/gwdirectsongremix/README.md

 # gwdirectsongremix
-Improved Alternate Veersion of GuildWars.ds
+Improved Alternate Version of GuildWars.ds

+Tracking changes with github.

+To use: Backup your GuildWars.ds and replace it with this one.